 Step back in time at the country’s best-preserved First and Second World War airfield, home to a rare collection of civil and military aircraft.
 Be inspired by history or explore technology through our aircraft, collections and the stories of the people connected to them.

-Request a visit to the National Museum of Flight
+How do I request a visit to the National Museum of Flight?

 What options are available for a visit?

 Schools can choose to visit the museum as:

 - A self-guided visit